gabrielrsp/vuttr/README.md

   -  [Nodemon](https://nodemon.io/)

-## 🔧 Instalando o projeto
+## 🔧 Installing the project

-Primeiro, se você não possui o postgres e o redis, tente instalar a imagem do docker do postgres e do redis, seguindo as etapas abaixo
+First, if you don't have postgres and redis, try installing the postgres and redis docker image by following the steps below

 ### Exemplo:
-Supondo que você já tenha o docker instalado, faça o download das imagens postgres e redis e defina os parâmetros do contêiner
+Assuming you already have docker installed, download the postgres and redis images and set the container parameters

-### Baixe a imagem do postgres
+### Download the postgres docker image

 #### `docker run --name postgres -e POSTGRES_PASSWORD = docker -p 5432: 5432 -d postgres`

-### Baixe a imagem do redis
+### Download the redis docker image

 #### `docker run --name redis -p 6379: 6379 -d -t redis: alpine`

-### Inicie os contêineres
+### Start the containers

 #### `docker start postgres redis`

-Agora, supondo que você já tenha Node.JS e Yarn instalados,
+Now, assuming you already have Node.JS and any package manager installed

-### Clone este repositório
+### Clone this repository

 #### `git clone https://github.com/gabrielrsp/vuttr.git`

-#### cd no diretório do projeto:
+#### cd to the project directory:

-### Instale as dependências
+### Install dependencies

-#### `yarn install`
+#### `ex: yarn install`

-### Crie o arquivo .env:
+### Create the .env file:

-Você precisa definir a configuração das variáveis de ambiente do projeto.
-Se você seguiu a configuração do contêiner, poderá seguir este exemplo:
+You need to set the project environment variables setting.
+If you followed the container configuration, you can follow this example:

 ##### `APP_URL=http://localhost:3000`
 ##### `NODE_ENV=development`